ngaskill/liferay-docs/develop/tutorials/articles/mobile/02-ios-apps-with-liferay-screens/13-creating-ios-list-screenlets.markdown

                 super.init(screenlet: screenlet, page: page, computeRowCount: computeRowCount)
         }
-    }
+        ...

-The Interactor class must also initiate the server request via the Connector, and convert the results into model objects.
-You'll override the `createListPageConnector` method to create a Connector instance that initiates the request.
-Your `createListPageConnector` method must convert the page number (the Interactor's `page` attribute) to the page's start and end record numbers.
-Use the `firstRowForPage` method to do this.
-Add the following `createConnector` method to the `BookmarkListPageLoadInteractor`:
+To create a Connector instance that initiates the request, override the `createListPageConnector` method.
+This method must first get a reference to the Screenlet via the `screenlet` property.
+In your Connector's initializer, use `screenlet.firstRowForPage` to convert the page number (`page`) to the page's start and end indices.
+You must also pass your initializer any other properties it needs, like the `groupId`.
+For example, `BookmarkListPageLoadInteractor`'s `createListPageConnector` method does this to create a `BookmarkListPageLiferayConnector` instance:

     public override func createListPageConnector() -> PaginationLiferayConnector {
         let screenlet = self.screenlet as!
 BaseListScreenlet

         return BookmarkListPageLiferayConnector(
             startRow: screenlet.firstRowForPage(self.page),
             endRow: screenlet.firstRowForPage(self.page + 1),